 Adjust the window size

-must be set up to create nice looking screen.
+must be set up to create a nice looking screen.
 Use the Test it!

-button to see how your settings affected the resulting screen.
+button to see how your settings affect the resulting screen.

 ' section.
 The 'Projection